What You Need to Know About Ad Position

 First and foremost, with everything else in the marketing world, this is just another example for the need to be flexible.
 At SilverTech, we embrace the change because we know it will make our reporting on ad performance more meaningful to our clients.

 Additionally, it makes bid strategy even more important.
-Our team of paid media experts understand when and how to optimize for position.
-For example, if brand presence is of upmost importance (over conversions or cost), then an automated Target Impression Share smart bid strategy is the way to go.
+Our team of paid media experts understands when and how to optimize for position.
+For example, if brand presence is of utmost importance (over conversions or cost), then an automated Target Impression Share smart bid strategy is the way to go.
 However, it’s not always wise to bid for the top position every time.
 That’s where our team can work with you to determine the best bid strategy to meet your goals.

 Not sure how to structure and optimize your Google Ads account?
 We can help!
 Contact us today to learn how.